gugarosa/learnergy/README.md

 ---

-## Getting started: 60 seconds with recogners
+## Getting started: 60 seconds with learnergy

 First of all.
 We have examples.
 Yes, they are commented.
 Just browse to `examples/`, chose your subpackage, and follow the example.
 We have high-level examples for most tasks we could think of.

 Alternatively, if you wish to learn even more, please take a minute:

-Recogners is based on the following structure, and you should pay attention to its tree:
+Learnergy is based on the following structure, and you should pay attention to its tree:

 ```
-- recogners
+- learnergy
     - core
         - dataset
         - model